LemmenAid/hooked-on-fish/TESTING.md

 ### Browser Compatibility

-Coastal Gardens was tested through the Heroku app website on the following browsers without issues:
+Hooked on Fish was tested through the Heroku app website on the following browsers without issues:
 - Google Chrome (Version 132.0.6834.6) | Works as expected
 - Mozilla Firefox (Version 132.0) | Works as expected
 - Safari (Version 20619.2.8) | Works as expected